-The study used a case study in which both qualitative and quantitative techniques of data collection will be employed.
-The design was used because it is a method of investigation in which self-report data collection from samples of pre-determined interests can be done.
-The quantitative methods established quantifiable data while qualitative methods was used to establish peoples' perceptions, attitudes and beliefs about the practice of FGM and the attached implications to the enjoyment of human rights.
+The study used a case study in which both qualitative and quantitative techniques of data collection were employed.
+The design was used because it is a method of investigation in which self-report data collection from samples of pre-determined interests were done.
+The quantitative methods established quantifiable data while qualitative methods will be used to establish peoples' perceptions, attitudes and beliefs about the practice of FGM and the attached implications to the enjoyment of human rights.